Stephen Sondheim: Mentorship by Oscar Hammerstein II

-Education
+Education and early career

 Sondheim began attending Williams College, a liberal arts college in Williamstown, Massachusetts, whose theater program attracted him.
 His first teacher there was Robert Barrow:

 everybody hated him because he was very dry, and I thought he was wonderful because he was very dry.
 And Barrow made me realize that all my romantic views of art were nonsense.
 I had always thought an angel came down and sat on your shoulder and whispered in your ear "dah-dah-dah-DUM."
 It never occurred to me that art was something worked out.
 And suddenly it was skies opening up.
 As soon as you find out what a leading tone is, you think, Oh my God.
-What a diatonic scale is – Oh my God!
+What a diatonic scale is—Oh my God!
 The logic of it.
 And, of course, what that meant to me was: Well, I can do that.
 Because you just don't know.
 You think it's a talent, you think you're born with this thing.
 What I've found out and what I believed is that everybody is talented.
 It's just that some people get it developed and some don't.

 The composer told Meryle Secrest: "I just wanted to study composition, theory, and harmony without the attendant musicology that comes in graduate school.
 But I knew I wanted to write for the theater, so I wanted someone who did not disdain theater music."
 Barrow suggested that Sondheim study with Milton Babbitt, whom Sondheim called "a frustrated show composer" with whom he formed "a perfect combination".
 When they met, Babbitt was working on a musical for Mary Martin based on the myth of Helen of Troy.
 The two met once a week in New York City for four hours.
 (At the time, Babbitt was teaching at Princeton University.)
 According to Sondheim, they spent the first hour dissecting Rodgers and Hart or George Gershwin or studying Babbitt's favorites (Buddy DeSylva, Lew Brown, and Ray Henderson).
 They then proceeded to other forms of music (such as Mozart's Jupiter Symphony), critiquing them the same way.
 Fascinated by mathematics, Babbitt and Sondheim studied songs by a variety of composers (especially Jerome Kern).
 Sondheim told Secrest that Kern had the ability "to develop a single motif through tiny variations into a long and never boring line and his maximum development of the minimum of material".
 He said of Babbitt, "I am his maverick, his one student who went into the popular arts with all his serious artillery".
 At Williams, Sondheim wrote a musical adaption of Beggar on Horseback (a 1924 play by George S. Kaufman and Marc Connelly, with Kaufman's permission) that had three performances.
 A member of the Beta Theta Pi fraternity, he graduated magna cum laude in 1950.